Comprehensive Plan Amendment

 Comprehensive plan amendments are the most strategic zoning signal because they reflect the municipality's long-term vision rather than individual project decisions.
 Amendments that align with infrastructure investments - new highway interchanges, transit extensions, utility expansions - are the strongest predictors of development activity.

-- Staff recommendations: Strong staff support indicates the amendment reflects genuine policy direction, not just a developer's request
+Track future land use designation changes (from/to designations reveal intent), geographic scope (large-area amendments signal major policy shifts), infrastructure alignment, and staff recommendations.
+Strong staff support indicates the amendment reflects genuine policy direction, not just a developer's request.

 Related Terms